MerryMartin/Amazon_Vine_Analysis/README.md

 According to the analyzed data, the Vine program does not have any positivity bias.
 This is because the percentage of non-Vine 5 star reviews (51.81%) is much higher than the percentage of Vine 5 star reviews (31.91%).
 If there was a positivity bias for the Vine program, we would expect to see a higher percentage of Vine 5 star reviews.

 ### Additional Analysis
 One additional analysis we could do to further evaluate the positivity bias would be to analyze the 1 star reviews for both Vine and non-Vine reviews.
-If there was a positivity bias, the Vine reviewers would be less likely to give the lowest review.
+If there was a positivity bias, the Vine reviewers would be less likely to give the lowest star rating.